 When back in steam again it is intended that the locomotive will be hired to other heritage railways.

-It was originally expected that the locomotive would be back in service in March 2018 but it is likely to be April or May when it is in traffic again.
+It was originally expected that the locomotive would be back in service in March 2018 but this was then adjusted to April or May.
 The delay was caused by the sourcing of new flue tubes.

 The locomotive which is nearing the end of an extensive overhaul will go on hire to the East Somerset Railway in 2020 for a two year period.